Dan-Boat/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 * 0-memset.c : function that fills memory with a constant byte

 * 1-memcpy.c: function that copies memory area. _memcpy() function copies n bytes from memory area src to memory area dest Returns a pointer to dest

+* 2-strchr.c: function that locates a character in a string.
+Returns a pointer to the first occurrence of the character c in the string s, or NULL if the character is not found.

 *